Czaporka/colorize/README.md

 Example: colorize -a < file.txt

 Optional arguments:
-  -h, --help      show this help message and exit
-  -a, --all       colorize all words, not just numerals -c, --cycle     cycle through the list of colors rather than pick the color
+  -h, --help        show this help message and exit -a, --all         colorize all words, not just numerals -c, --cycle       cycle through the list of colors rather than pick the color
                     based on the token's hash; this option makes token-to-color mapping inconsistent across
-                  executions and is probably not useful at all -s, --salt=SALT append a salt to every token before hashing, effectively shuffling the colors
+                    executions and is probably not useful at all -r, --regex=REGEX use an arbitrary REGEX for finding the tokens -s, --salt=SALT   append a salt to every token before hashing, effectively shuffling the colors
 ```